shivanikashyap/carousel/README.md

-#Distrelec Technical Test - Front End Engineer

-##Constuct An Improved Version Of A Carousel Component
+##An Improved Version Of A Carousel Component

 Using the JSON data source provided we would like you to construct a new and improved version of the 'Related Products' carousel component.
 An example of this component can be found here: